metehandoenmez/react-exercises/README.md

 Lists - Add Todo
 # Ex25 -
 Lists - Add a "reset" `button`
-Modify the TodoList by adding a "reset" button that clears the items array when clicked.
 # Ex26 -
 Lists - Add a "remove" `button`
+Modify the TodoList by adding a "remove" button to each li tag.
+When clicked, the event handler should remove corresponding item from the items array.
 # Ex27 -
 Render Props - Modify the `TodoList` component
 # Ex28 -